Chmod351/boilerplate/README.md

 # boilerplate

-This proyect is a quick start for a backend with MONGO as db.
+This proyect is a quick start for a backend with `nodejs express`.
-It's use server side auth, with express session, and Mongoose as ORM.
+It's use server side auth, with `express-session` , and `Mongoose as ORM`.
-Email confirmation with nodemailer, and encription with bcrypt
+Email confirmation with `nodemailer`, and encription with `bcrypt`

 # how to use